 Section 9.
 Dues, Fines, Assessments, and Expenditures

 The Assembly may levy dues, fines, or assessments on its regular members by a two-thirds vote of those present at the meeting where such action is taken.
-Expenditures shall be appropriated by a majority vote.
+Unscheduled expenditures shall be appropriated by a majority vote.
+Scheduled expenditures not requiring a vote include: holiday gifts to maintenance and administrative professionals, Administrative Professionals’ Day gifts and bereavement acknowledgements.

 ARTICLE II - Officers and Elections